 Student Organizations and Governance registers undergraduate and graduate student organizations within the Vanderbilt community.
 Sport clubs must have approval from the Director of Campus Recreation or the director's designee.
-Religious groups must have approval from the Director of Religious Life.
+Religious groups must have approval from the University Chaplain and Director of Religious Life.
 Political groups must be approved by the Dean of Students or the dean's designee.
 Volunteer and/or service organizations must be approved by the Director of Active Citizenship and Service.
-Greekletter social organizations require approval of the Director of Greek Life.
+Greek-letter social organizations require the approval of the Director of Greek Life.